NSU-SU19CSE299S02/SU19CSE299S02G05NSU/README.md

 **Request for food:**

 In this part user can request for food to the website so that other user(donor) can donote food to them for donotion.

+**Donote Us**

+In this part user will have a option to donote us money if they want for the development purpose.
+In this part there will be Bkash and Rocket no where donors can donate us.
+It will contain a form where name,mobile,amount and transaction id will be asked to stored on DB.

 **View requests**